tsnellgrove/dark_castle3/doc/to_do.md

 						- DONE: update antechamber_post_goblin descript w/ control panel in sep line
 			- INPROC: problem-solving
 				- DONE: make pedestal into true surface (enables error on attempt to put obj on it)
-				- TBD: enable "the box is firmly affixed to the pedestal" warning on attempt to take box
+				- INPROC: enable "the box is firmly affixed to the pedestal" warning on attempt to take box
+					- DONE: enable warning
+					- FINDING: now, the crystal_box condition is no longer highlighted... how to fix?
+					- TBD: maybe just put crystal_box in floor_lst & elegant_pedistal max_obj = 0 ??
 				- TBD: use warning to divert attempts to pick up stained_glass (mention melted)
 			- TBD: review / play-through existing noun descriptions
 					- IDEA: make sure it all works together